awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-datetime-strings.md

 # Reference: Creating formatted date and time strings for Systems Manager<a name="systems-manager-datetime-strings"></a>

-AWS Systems Manager API actions accept filters to limit the number of results returned by a request\.
-Some of these API actions accept filters that require a formatted string to represent a specific date and time\.
+AWS Systems Manager API operations accept filters to limit the number of results returned by a request\.
+Some of these API operations accept filters that require a formatted string to represent a specific date and time\.
 For example, the `DescribeSessions` API operation accepts the `InvokedAfter` and `InvokedBefore` keys as some valid values for a `SessionFilter` object\.
 Another example is the `DescribeAutomationExecutions` API operation, which accepts the `StartTimeBefore` and `StartTimeAfter` keys as some valid values for an `AutomationExecutionFilter` object\.
 The values you provide for these keys when filtering your requests must match the ISO 8601 standard\.
 For information about ISO 8601, see [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html)\.

 These formatted date and time strings aren't limited to filters\.
 There are also API actions that require an ISO 8601 formatted string to represent a specific date and time when providing a value for a request parameter\.
 For example, the `AtTime` request parameter for the `GetCalendarState` operation\.
 These strings are difficult to create\.
-Use the examples in this topic to create formatted date and time strings to use with Systems Manager API actions\.
+Use the examples in this topic to create formatted date and time strings to use with Systems Manager API operations\.

 ## Formatting date and time strings for Systems Manager<a name="systems-manager-datetime-strings-format"></a>